 What is a cavity?

-A cavity is a small hole in the hard, outer layer of your tooth called the enamel.
+A cavity is a small hole in a tooth on the hard, outer layer called the enamel.
 They are the result of tooth decay over time.
 When food gets stuck in your teeth, it promotes plaque.
 Plaque is a sticky substance full of bacteria that promotes cavities.
 When you eat sugary foods, the plaque-causing bacteria in your mouth take that sugar and make it into acid.
 The acid then breaks down your tooth enamel over time and the sticky plaque keeps the acid in contact with your teeth.

 What are the signs and symptoms of a cavity?

-This is especially true for hot, cold, and sugary foods.
+Does tooth sensitivity mean you have a cavity?
+Not always.
+It’s common for people with cavities to have issues with hot, cold, and sugary foods.
 This can feel like a mild pain in one tooth or area of your teeth.
 Try brushing your teeth with a special toothpaste made for sensitive teeth.
 If that doesn’t help the sensitivity, you may have a cavity.

 Cavities are caused by bacteria, that bacteria may create bad breath.
 However, this is a sign that the cavity has gone untreated for a long time and the tooth is starting to decay.
 The bacteria in your mouth feed on food particles and brushing and flossing helps keep this bacteria at bay.
 If you have bad breath caused by a cavity, it means that the bad breath is persistent and doesn’t go away with regular brushing and flossing.

 Some cracked teeth can be caused by accidents or extremely hard foods.
 They can also be caused by cavities because the bacteria that create them weaken your tooth enamel in the process.
 Your tooth is then more vulnerable when you’re chewing crunchy foods.
 If you do crack a tooth, make a dentist appointment immediately and avoid chewing on that side of your mouth until your dentist can fix your tooth.